Gemesis: Production process

 There are two well established methods of synthetic diamond creation – CVD and HPHT.
 Gemesis used elements of both – growing diamonds by HPHT after creating smaller ones by CVD.
 This contrasts with the method used by its primary diamond gemstone competitor of the 2000–2010 era, Apollo Diamond, which its grew gemstones using only CVD.

 In the HPHT diamond-growing method that was used by Gemesis, carbon, in graphite form, was placed in a cylindrical "core".
 A tiny CVD seed diamond was placed at the bottom of the cylinder.
 The graphite was then subjected to extreme pressure, 850,000 lbf/in² (5.9 GPa) and temperature, 3000 °F for four days.
 As the diamond was grown, the carbon atoms within the molten metal would crystallize on top of the seed diamond.
 In Gemesis' process, a yellow gem-quality diamond up to 3 carats (600 mg) in size would grow inside the resolidified metal cylinder.
 The metal cylinder would then be dissolved in mild acid and the diamond crystal would be extracted.

 With the addition or elimination of certain impurities under controlled conditions, diamonds of various color types could be produced.
 Since nitrogen is abundant in the atmosphere, the HPHT process was more likely to produce bright yellow diamonds than any other color (although natural yellow diamonds often have higher value than white diamonds).
 The yellow tint occurs when approximately five out of each 100,000 carbon atoms in the diamond crystal lattice are replaced with nitrogen atoms.

-Available in the purest Type IIa colorless and rare fancy yellow colors, the company's diamonds have basically identical chemical, optical and physical characteristics as the highest-quality mined diamonds and can also have the same type of cut, color and clarity for gemstone purposes.
+Available in the purest Type IIa colorless and rare fancy yellow colors, the company's diamonds have identical chemical, optical and physical characteristics as the highest-quality mined diamonds and can also have the same type of cut, color and clarity for gemstone purposes.